un33k/django-ipware/README.md

 Advanced users:
 =================

-    # you provide your own meta precedence order by
+    # you can provide your own meta precedence order by
     # including IPWARE_META_PRECEDENCE_ORDER in your
     # settings.py.
 The check is done from top to bottom
     IPWARE_META_PRECEDENCE_LIST = (